weaveworks/weave-gitops/doc/adr/0007-api-service.md

 ### Automate the build of docker images from the `wego-api`.

-For production environments, it will be needed a docker repository, a token with permissions to push the image, and public access to those images.
+For production environments the following items are required, a container repository (e.g. docker), a token with permissions to push the image, and public access to those images.

 When a `wego` release is made, a Github action will be triggered that will make the corresponding release in the wego-api's Github docker repository using the same tag used for the` wego` release.
+This Github action will be a dependency to the wego binary release we already have, to avoid the issue like of wego not finding the right `wego-api` image.
+We will notify via slack message to the team channel if any error occurs.

 At runtime, we will use the version LD flag to tell `wego` which tag to use in the `wego-api` deployment.

+To build `wego-api` we will use a Dockerfile with two-stage builds where possible, so that the runtime container has a very minimal surface area.

 ### Use source to build locally the wego-api docker image for development mode.

-Part of the mechanism from the previous point will be used so that it can also be applied in development mode.
-And thus avoid wasting time publishing / downloading to a docker registry.
+To avoid wasting time publishing / downloading to a docker registry.
+We want to improve the developer experience.
 Currently, there are many tools on the market to achieve this task, to mention a few there are `garden.io` and` tilt`.

 The recommendation is to use `garden.io` because they use yaml files to set the configuration which is something the team is already used to.
 Rather than `tilt` that relies on python which would enforce learning that language.